If you're betting in the First Round Leader market then check out our new combined FRL form and event FRL form stats here!

 So let's take a view from players as to how Sedgefield Country Club since the introduction of Bermudagrass greens has set up in the past and what specific skills it requires:

 Webb Simpson: "It goes back to the point of the golf course.
 Bay Hill, Tiger won so many times.
 Akron produces long hitters winning there.
 Depending on the golf course you kind of create your own pool of winners that are usually going to win there, whereas this course, like I said, it favours nobody.
 So I think that's what makes it hard to repeat, that if you have a field of whatever, what did we have, 156 players, that most everybody in the field has a legitimate chance to win whereas, you know, maybe you go to San Diego, I can't remember the last time somebody who didn't bomb it winning there.
-That's a place where you take out 50 percent of the field from the start of the week. like I said earlier about the golf course, I don't think it's one where you have to play many years to learn it, where a lot of courses you do, you have to get some persons.
+That's a place where you take out 50 percent of the field from the start of the week. like I said earlier about the golf course, I don't think it's one where you have to play many years to learn it, where a lot of courses you do.
 Like Augusta is a good example whereas this golf course is more straight in front of you and, again, it's a level playing field for everyone which I wish we played more like these."

 Tiger Woods: "The golf course is tricky.
 I know it's wet and the fairways, ball in hand but the greens are so fast.
 They're so speedy.
 Hideki, myself, even Brooks, we ripped a couple putts down there probably 10, 15 feet past the hole and even though as wet as they are, they're still that fast downhill, down-grain and got to respect it and it puts such a premium on iron play to put the ball in the right spot and give yourself putts.
 For the majority of the day I was putting myself in perfect spots where I can be aggressive."

 Carl Pettersson: "Well, it's changed slightly.
-When they changed the greens from Bent to Bermuda, but it's still a scoreable golf course if you're playing well.
+When they changed the greens from Bent to Bermuda, but it's still a scorable golf course if you're playing well.
 If you're not playing well, it's difficult because the rough is thick, the ball really sits down in the Bermudagrass, so that part of it is difficult, and if you don't hit the greens, it's difficult to get it up and down.
 But definitely if you're on your game, you feel like you can shoot a fairly low round here for sure."

 Padraig Harrington: "The greens are quite fast, to be honest, and undulating, so a lot of the difficulty is getting yourself in position on the greens, and by necessity then you have to be in position on the fairway to get into position on the greens.
 So it's a lot about strategy, what pins to go at, making sure you don't short side yourself because of the speed of the greens and the undulation."